ThomasKaiser/sbc-bench/Results.md

 ## Explanations

-* 1st *7-zip* number is an averaged **multi threaded** (mt) score from 3 consecutive `7z b` runs.
-Only relevant for server workloads where stuff happens in parallel.
+* The *7-zip multi* number is an averaged **multi threaded** score from 3 consecutive `7z b` runs.
+Only relevant for server workloads where stuff happens in parallel and scales well with count of threads.
-* 2nd *7-zip* number is a **single threaded** (st) score measured on the fastest core of all available clusters.
+* The *7-zip single* number is a **single threaded** score measured on the fastest core of all available clusters.
-* *AES-256* is a **single threaded** encryption score with rather huge chunks of data.
+* *AES* is a **single threaded** encryption score with rather huge chunks of data (`openssl speed -elapsed -evp aes-256-cbc`).
 On hybrid designs (big.LITTLE, DynamicIQ, Alder/Raptor Lake) numbers show big/performance core results.
 In case an ARM SoC supports ARMv8 Crypto Extensions [scores are pretty much predictable based on CPU clockspeeds](results/ARMv8-Crypto-Extensions.md).
 * *memcpy* and *memset* are tinymembench measurements for memory bandwidth.
 On hybrid designs numbers show big/performance core results
 * *kH/s* is a **multi threaded** cpuminer score showing the board's performance when executing NEON optimized code.
 To get the performance difference between big and little cores click the links in the left column
 * The Akaso M8S and Tronsmart MXIII Plus numbers may be representative for other Amlogic S812 devices (quad Cortex-A9 @ 1.2/1.55 GHz), Tronsmart S82 for other S802 devices (quad Cortex-A9 @ 1.6 GHz)